⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How V Makes Money

-• Visa operates VisaNet, a sophisticated global transaction processing network that enables authorization, clearing, and settlement of payment transactions.
+• Visa operates VisaNet, a global transaction processing network facilitating authorization, clearing, and settlement of digital payment transactions worldwide.

-• Revenue is primarily generated from service fees (based on payment volumes), data processing fees (for transaction services), and international transaction fees (for cross-border activities).
+• Revenue is primarily generated through service fees for payment processing, international transaction fees from cross-border payments, and data processing fees.

 Revenue Breakdown